Bendigo Volunteer Resource Centre Inc. Board Members 2019

 James Breene – Volunteer Services Manager (St John of God Hospital)

 James joined the Bendigo Volunteer Resource Centre Board in late 2015.
 He has worked for St John of God Bendigo Hospital since 2013 and is currently the Volunteer Services Manager.
 He has also held a number of roles within the Mission, Social Outreach, and Pastoral Care portfolios.

 He previously held roles in volunteer management, quality, risk and accreditation with Bendigo Health Care Group.
 James has also worked in international manufacturing companies and laboratories, in both quality assurance and quality control.

-James has volunteered his own time within emergency services, school, and community settings.
-A regular plasma donor he is just about to make his 200th donation with the Red Cross Blood Bank.
+James has volunteered his own time within various emergency services, school, and community settings.
+A regular plasma donor he has recently made his 250th donation with the Red Cross Blood Bank.